Examples: Spoilers Ahoy

 - Tom the Dancing Bug sporadically features Sam Roland, the Detective Who Dies.
 Each appearance gives us another case of Sam dying before solving the crime.
 Sometimes before answering the phone to get a new case.

 - The newspaper comic version of Spider-Man has always been this.
 He's utterly incompetent and completely ineffective.
 It's not at all unusual to have a street thug get the drop on him and knock him out with a piece of debris they found nearby — despite the fact that his Spider-Sense should make this virtually impossible.
-He's often shown more likely to just sit around and watch TV and many of his storylines have even resolved despite Spider-Man's involvement.
+He's often shown more likely to just sit around and watch TV and many of his storylines have been resolved despite Spider-Man's involvement.

 - Cited as one of the main reasons why WCW went under in its later years; every single Face that tried to go up against the Heel stable NWO invariably got ruthlessly squashed, including Sting, Ric Flair, and even in one of its most infamous moments in history Goldberg, who was a Showy Invincible Hero before.
 It was almost a ridiculous cycle of kicking the dog and then yanking its chain just to get it back into kicking range.
 Sting seemed to have the nWo beat... and then it resurged.
-Flair returned and the Four Horsemen were reformed... and they did nothing.
+Flair returned and The Four Horsemen were reformed... and they did nothing.
 Bill Goldberg was, well, Bill Goldberg... and Nash beat him with outside interference.
 Nash was all right though, because his nWo was opposed to Hogan's... and then the Finger Poke of Doom happened.

 - They're called Jobbers for a reason — the very few occasions when a dedicated midcarder ever achieves anything remotely resembling success, their hopes are quickly dashed.